Preschool

 patterns.

-bulletin board a large tree cut out of the brown paper, making sure you
+place on the bulletin board a large tree cut out of the brown paper,

-have a branch for each child in your class.
-Write the children's names
+making sure you have a branch for each child in your class.
+Write the

-on the branches.
-Trace the leaves and flower patterns onto construction
+children's names on the branches.
+Trace the leaves and flower patterns

-paper, the older children can do this themselves.
-Next, ask the
+onto construction paper, the older children can do this themselves.

 The title I chose for my board is Our